mr-sharath/VaR_ES_Forecasting/README.md

 # VaR_ES_Forecasting
-mplement a novel framework for forecasting Value-at-Risk (VaR) and Expected Shortfall (ES) using Deep Learning
+Implement a novel framework for forecasting Value-at-Risk (VaR) and Expected Shortfall (ES) using Deep Learning